ektrah/nsec/index.md

 provides a strongly typed data model that represents keys and shared secrets with specific classes rather than naked byte arrays.
 This avoids, for example, accidentally using a key with a wrong algorithm.
-There are still some hard problems that NSec does not solve, though, such as nonce generation and key management.
+There are still some hard problems that NSec does not help with, though, such as nonce generation and key management.

 * **Secure** -- In addition to the security provided by the cryptographic